Athens is a city of learning, arts, and culture, with a long and enriched history since its inception.

 On your route to Nelsonville, you'll pass through Ohio University and its sprawling campus before descending into the tranquil Hocking River forests that provide a scenic backdrop.

-Attend the Spring Literacy Festival
+Attend the Spring Literary Festival

 Various genres are explored, including fiction, non-fiction, and poetry.